LBI-DHP/shared-achievement/frontend/README.md

 - Install the latest EAS CLI
   `npm install -g eas-cli`
-- Login to your Expo account
+- Login to the LBI Expo account
   `eas login`
   verify with:
   `eas whoami`
 - Configure the project
   `eas build:configure`
+- If values in the `.env` file changed, make sure to update the corresponding secrets at: https://expo.dev/accounts/lbidhp/projects/shared-achievement/secrets
-- Run a build, e.g. for android
+- Run a build
-  `eas build --platform android`
+  `eas build`

   Credentials get generated or reused on a project basis, view them at the [expo.dev](expo.dev) site under your project under "Credentials".
 The keystore .jks file can be donloaded there if needed.

 ## Expo-cli has not yet been tested against Node.js v17.0.1.